 In Grade 12, students will continue investigating more advanced plumbing, heating and cooling systems and installations.
 Students will demonstrate knowledge of various types of heating systems including hydroair systems, ground coupled heat pumps, radiant, water-cooled systems towers and steam heating systems.
 Students will demonstrate competency in service and repair and maintenance of these systems.
 Students will demonstrate competency in use of the International Plumbing and Mechanical (IPMC) and the International Fuel Gas Code (IFGC) by designing a plumbing, heating and cooling system for a small house, which includes creating a proposal using a set of plans and industry-standard labor factors, and justify a labor rate for their project.
-The students will advance in their participation in in-school and outside plumbing projects for customers.
-Students will demonstrate the ability to complete a job application and interview and to perform entry-level job readiness and trade skills.
+The students will demonstrate the ability to complete a job application and interview and to perform entry-level job readiness and trade skills.
 Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
 Technology-related mathematics, blueprint reading and science are integrated throughout the curriculum.